 Caitlin Harper MA, ATR-P, LMHC, works as a therapist for Nambé Pueblo, in collaboration with NMCADV’s Children’s Capacity Building Project.
 She has served the Nambé Pueblo community since October 2013.
 She received her BA in German studies and studio art from Centre College in Danville, KY in 2008 and her MA in counseling and art therapy from Southwestern College in Santa Fe, NM in 2016.
 In 2009 she completed a Fulbright research project on art therapy at the University of Vienna in Austria.
 Caitlin draws heavily upon existential, archetypal, and culturally sensitive approaches, bringing an eclectic perspective to art therapy and counseling.
 She believes in the power of imagination, humor, multi-generational community, and the resilience of the human spirit as essential components of her work with children and families.
 Ms. Harper incorporates visual art, writing, and music into her work with Nambé Pueblo community members.

-Lenny Hayes is the owner and founder of Tate Topa Consulting, LLC.
-He is not only focused on American Indian historical and intergenerational trauma but other various types of trauma that affects this population, two-spirit/Native LGBTQ community and the general population as a whole.
+Lenny Hayes, MA is the owner and founder of Tate Topa Consulting, LLC.
+He is a mental and chemical health therapist specializing in Marriage and Family Therapy.
+He is not only focused on American Indian Historical and Intergenerational Trauma but other various types of trauma that affects this population, Two-Spirit/Native LGBTQ community and the general population as a whole.
 Hayes has extensive training and experience in mental and chemical health issues.